MojtabaHs/iPhoneNumberField/README.md

 You can use the Swift package manager to install `iPhoneNumberField`.
 Find instructions [here](./INSTALL.md)

 ## Help
-If you have any questions about iPhoneNumberField, we have 24/7 support available to help.
+If you have any questions about iPhoneNumberField, we are available 24/7 to help.

 | | Reach us at | ---
 --- | --- | ---